Are you struggling with weight gain at menopause?

-I've compiled a list of supplements which can help women in menopause with weight loss below:
+I’ve compiled a list of supplements that can help women in menopause with weight loss below:

-+ Berberine - Berberine has been shown to help with weight loss by sensitizing your body to insulin, helping improve muscle mass and increase your metabolism.
-Berberine is a great supplement to use for weight loss, especially those in menopause.
++ Berberine – Berberine has been shown to help with weight loss by sensitizing your body to insulin, helping improve muscle mass, and increasing your metabolism.
+Berberine is a great supplement to use for weight loss, especially for those in menopause.

-+ Protein Powder - Using a high quality protein powder can help provide your body with nutrients necessary for muscle growth and help reduce your appetite.
-Look for protein powders that are plant based as these are more easily absorbed and utilized by the body.
++ Protein Powder – Using a high-quality protein powder can help provide your body with the nutrients necessary for muscle growth and help reduce your appetite.
+Look for protein powders that are plant-based as these are more easily absorbed and utilized by the body.

-+ B Vitamins - B Vitamins can help improve your energy levels and may help increase your tolerance to stress during menopause.
++ B Vitamins – B Vitamins can help improve your energy levels and may help increase your tolerance to stress during menopause (23).
 B12 is often used in weight loss therapies as well to help improve activity levels and exercise capacity.

-For the most benefit, these should be combined with dietary changes outlined above!
+For the most benefit, these should be combined with the dietary changes outlined above!

 Don’t make the mistake of simply taking supplements or changing your diet and hoping for massive amounts of weight loss.

 We can’t have a conversation about weight loss without at least an honorable mention of exercise.

 If you are in menopause, and suffering from many quality-of-life symptoms, then it may be a good idea to start out with light exercise (25) (yoga, pilates, stretching, etc.).